Goin' In: Writing and production

 "Goin' In" was written by Michael Warren, Jamahl Listenbee, Joseph Angel, Sebastian Kole, David Quiñones and Tramar Dillard.
 Lopez's vocals were produced by Harrell and recorded at Pinky's Palace.
-Josh Stevens (singer), Josh Gudwin and O'Ryan handled audio engineering of the song, with assistance from Falcone and Mack.
-Josh Stevens (singer) was also a brand and music consultant for Goonrock at the conception of the record.
+Josh Stevens, Josh Gudwin and O'Ryan handled audio engineering of the song, with assistance from Falcone and Mack.
+Stevens was also a brand and music consultant for Goonrock at the conception of the record.
 The song features additional vocals from American rapper Lil Jon.
 GoonRock produced and later mixed the song alongside Kenny Moran at The House on the Hill Studios in Los Angeles, California.
 Of GoonRock, Lopez commented by stating that he is "very forward with his sound".
 After recording her vocals for the song, Flo Rida recorded guest vocals for the song.
 Those involved in the production of the song were extremely happy with the song before Flo Rida's rap appeared on it, but once his vocals were on the song it "took it over the top top".
 When choosing who she wanted to feature on the song, Lopez had several other rappers in mind, such as Big Sean.
 Lopez revealed: "We had a couple of people who said yes, that they would get on it, but [Flo Rida] just seemed like the perfect one."
 She further explained that the style of the song "really fit Flo Rida"; "It was half-dance, but half kind of hard too."